clarinet, bass clarinet and flute

 Percussion & Vocals

 Betsy Perkins is a percussionist, composer, vocalist and elementary music teacher.
-Her musical path has be untraditional.
+Her musical path has been untraditional.
 As a child she tap danced and dabbled a bit with clarinet and piano.
 But, it wasn't until her twenties that she really found herself living a musical life.
 In 1992 she moved to Olympia, with it's thriving musical community.

 Some of the groups she has played with are: BEVY, Momenti Rubati, Artesian Rumble, Arkestra, Som de Chuva, LunaMelt, The Beat Greens, Samba Olywa, Planetary People, Olympia Flute Choir, Mugomboo and Choro Tomorrow.

 Betsy composes music for young and old.
 She plans to record an album of her compositions soon.
-She is also working on a childrens Musical.
+She is also working on a children's musical.